All Articles

 If you attach a file larger than 25 MB in Gmail, you'll notice Gmail automatically starts uploading it to your Google Drive and will then add a Google Drive link to your attachment.

-A screenshot where we attach a file larger than 25MB, therefore we use a Google Drive link
+When we attach a file larger than the 25MB attachment size limit, we must use a Google Drive link

 This works most of the time.
-But in some cases, Gmail might not be able to automatically create a Google Drive link.
-If you’re using an older version of Gmail on your phone or if the type of file can't be compressed in the app, you’ll run into problems here.
-Gmail also blocks certain file types like .exe or others that are likely to contain malicious programs.
+However, in some cases, Gmail might be unable to automatically create a Google Drive link.
+If you're using an older version of Gmail on your phone or if the type of file can't be compressed in the app, you'll run into problems.
+Gmail also blocks file types like .exe or others that are likely to contain malicious programs.

-The Gmail file size limit vs. other email providers
+The Gmail attachment size limit vs. other email providers

 Gmail isn't the only email provider that limits the size of attachments.
-Email providers aren't meant to be cloud storage services, so virtually all of them have some sort of attachment size limit.
+Email providers aren't meant to be cloud storage services, so virtually all of them have some attachment size limit.

 Below are a few other popular providers and their email file size limits.
 You'll see they are fairly similar to the Gmail file size limit.